Racial and Social Equity Action Plan

 Why Lead with Race?

 The City of San Francisco challenges all forms of oppression, including racism, sexism, heterosexism, ableism, and many others.
-The Racial and Social Equity Initiative is the Planning Department’s proactive strategy to comprehensively and intentionally address these issues internally and externally in our work.
-The Planning Department is leading with an emphasis on race to acknowledge that racial inequities have been baked into government, including the planning field, from the inception of this country; and to confront the reality that racial inequities continue to exist in our community.
-These racial inequities affect all of us and our ability to live well and thrive.
+However, the Planning Department is leading with an emphasis on race to acknowledge that racial inequities have been baked into government, including the planning field, from the inception of this country; and to confront the reality that racial inequities continue to exist in our community.
+These racial inequities affect all of us and the ability of members of the community to live well and thrive.
 We believe that challenging institutional and structural racism is essential to a just and equitable society.

-Emphasizing racial equity provides the opportunity to introduce a framework, tools, and resources that can also be applied to other areas of marginalization.
-Subsequent phases of this work will expand to include other social equity issues beyond race as we develop capacity and resources for implementation.
-We lead with race and are working on addressing institutionalized sexism, heterosexism, ableism and other oppressions.
+We lead with race and are also working on addressing institutionalized sexism, heterosexism, ableism and other oppressions.
 According to the Government Alliance on Race and Equity (GARE):

 “ It is critical to address all areas of marginalization, and an institutional approach is necessary across the board.
 As local and regional government deepens its ability to eliminate racial inequity, it will be better equipped to transform systems and institutions impacting other marginalized groups.”